itsdew/Coursera-Introduction-to-Data-Science-in-Python-2022/README.md

 # Introduction-to-Data-Science-in-Python
-This repository includes course assignments of Introduction to Data Science in Python on coursera by university of michigan
+This repository contains assignments of the course Introduction to Data Science in Python on coursera by university of michigan
+You can find assets of each assignment in the "Assests" folder.
+Happy Learning !!!